sktime/skbase/docs/source/about/governance.rst

 - fostering collaborations with external organisations
 - avoiding deadlocks and ensuring a smooth functioning of the project

-Community members can become CC members if they are nominated by an existing core developers and receive affirmative votes from two-thirds of core developers and a simple majority (with tie breaking) of existing CC members.
-Like other appointment votes, the voting will take place in private communication channels and will be anonymous.
+CC nominees must be nominated by an existing core developer and receive affirmative votes from two-thirds of core developers and a simple majority (with tie breaking) of existing CC members.

 CC members who continue to engage with the project can serve as long as they'd like.
 However, CC members who do not actively engage in their CC responsibilities are expected to resign.
-In the event, a CC member who no longer engages in their responsibilities does not resign, the remaining CC members and core developers can vote to remove them (same rules as appointment).
+In the event, a CC member who no longer engages in their responsibilities does not resign, the remaining CC members and core developers can vote to remove them (same voting rules as appointment).

 .. _decisions:

 Decision making
 ===============

-``baseobject's`` decision-making process is designed to take into account feedback from all community members and strives to find consensus.
-In cases, where consensus cannot be found, it seeks to avoid deadlocks.
+``baseobject's`` tries to take feedback from all community members into account when making decisions and strives to find consensus and avoid deadlocks.

 To accomplish this, this section outlines the decision-making process used by the project.